 The advent of the pandemic brought about expedited needs in digital transformation.
 (Read our article about the change here).
 The increase in computer usage by means of teleconferencing and individual wi-fi has led to an increase in cyber attacks.
 In fact, according to a survey done between November 5, 2020 and January 8, 2021, the number of businesses affected by cyber attacks has increased from 38% to 43%.
 Ransomware attacks have increased… Continue reading Cyber Attacks Are Up.
 Is Your Company Prepared?

 The tech world moves quickly, but that does not mean you have to rush your digital transformation initiatives.
 Digital transformation, the integration of technology in the work environment, is the key to progress and the reason why Sharp Decisions has evolved for over thirty years.
 We have seen digital transformation needs spike exponentially with the Covid-19… Continue reading How Leading Companies Stay at the Forefront of Digital Transformation

-With the pandemic apparently subsiding in the United States, the question on everyone’s mind remains: will remote work be the new norm?
+As the pandemic continues in the United States, the question on everyone’s mind remains: will remote work be the new norm?
 Tech giants such as Apple, Facebook, and Google, have all made their own statements on what the future of work will look like.
-Apple and Google have stated their employees must return to… Continue reading Apple and other Big Tech Companies Announce Stricter Return-to-Work Standards.
+Apple and Google have stated their employees must return to the… Continue reading Apple and Other Big Tech Companies Announce Stricter Return-to-Work Standards.
 How Will Other Industries Respond?